Our Verdict

 Ride

-The Packa Genie has a notably smooth, stable, and comfortable ride quality that is a result of its length, weight, and high-volume tires.
-Its got a comfortable seated pedaling position, loads of handlebar and seat height adjustability, and comes with lots of user-friendly features.
+The Packa Genie has a notably smooth, stable, and comfortable ride quality due to its length, weight, and high-volume tires.
+It has a comfortable seated pedaling position, loads of handlebar and seat height adjustability, and many user-friendly features.

-The Packa Genie has a low step-thru frame that makes getting on and off the bike relatively easy.
-The seatpost has a large range of adjustability, as does the handlebar with an adjustable angle stem that makes for quick and easy changes to its height and position.
-Blix claims a rider height range of 5'1" to 6'3", and our six-foot-tall tester with long legs had no problem finding a comfortable fit.
-Additionally, the large padded seat is agreeable, and the faux leather ergonomic grips are quite comfortable as well.
+The Packa Genie has a low step-thru frame, making getting on and off the bike relatively easy.
+The seatpost has a wide range of adjustability, as does the handlebar with an adjustable angle stem that makes for quick and easy changes to its height and position.
+Blix claims a rider height range of 5'1" to 6'3", and at 6' tall, I had no problem finding a comfortable fit.
+The large padded seat is agreeable, and the faux leather ergonomic grips are also quite comfortable.

-The Packa Genie is long and heavy, offering impressive stability at speed and an ultra-smooth ride on straightaways and through medium and large radius turns.
-Of course, this length has the adverse effect of making it feel a bit big and bulky, and super short turns aren't really its thing — pretty consistent across any cargo bike.
-You need a little extra room if you're making a u-turn or backing it out of its parking spot.
+The Packa Genie is long and heavy, giving it impressive stability at speed and an ultra-smooth ride on straightaways and through medium and large-radius turns.
+Of course, this length makes it feel a bit big and bulky, and super short turns aren't really its thing.
+You need a little extra room if you're making a U-turn or backing it out of its parking spot.
 Its 24-inch wheels come with high-volume 2.4-inch wide tires that provide a good bit of damping over small bumps and cracks in the road.
-Given that it has a rigid frame, however, super rough roads and potholes still feel a bit jarring.
+It has a rigid frame and fork so super rough roads and potholes still feel a bit jarring.
 This big bike doesn't stop on a dime, but the hydraulic disc brakes with 180mm rotors front and rear do a good job of slowing and stopping this heavyweight.

 Range

-The Packa Genie comes with a 614-watt-hour battery integrated into the downtube of the frame, and it has a unique dual battery capability.
-Blix gives you the option to purchase it with dual batteries, adding an additional 614-watt-hours for a total of 1,228Wh.
-Adding the dual battery option bumps the price of the bike up by a few hundred dollars, but easily extends this bike's range by approximately double.
-This is a really exciting feature for those who may carry lots of cargo or travel long distances regularly.
+The Packa Genie uses a 614-watt-hour battery integrated into the frame's downtube and has optional dual battery capability.
+Blix allows you to purchase it with dual batteries, adding an additional 614 Wh for a total of 1,228Wh.
+Adding the dual battery option bumps the price of the bike up by a few hundred dollars but extends this bike's range by almost double.
+This is a really exciting feature for those who may carry cargo or travel long distances regularly.
 If you want to maximize range, there's no better option than this model with both batteries.

 With just the single 614-watt-hour downtube battery, we were able to ride the Packa Genie using the throttle for 23.6 miles with 1,309 feet of elevation gain/loss.
 This is shy of the high bar set by other models we tested.
 It stands to reason that it would travel a shorter distance with 20-25% less battery.
 Additionally, the Packa is quite heavy.
 However, and we cannot endorse this enough, get the extra battery and you can more than double this range expectation.
 Plus, by adding some pedal power, a single charge using both batteries has the potential to go distances no other cargo bike can by dozens of miles.